 Do the mugs come with the original box?

 The vast majority of our mugs will not come with the original box but there are some that do.
 The mug's description will state if the box is included and detailed photos of the box will be present.

 No, we manufacture none.
 All of the mugs we carry are vintage, hard to find, and out of print.
 They are mugs which were manufactured during their original production run by the original manufacturer.
 In practically all cases these mugs are no longer being manufactured.

 Are the mugs cleaned before they are shipped to the customer?

 This is a massive understatement to say the least.
 Each mug goes through an extensive reconditioning process as needed.
-Any surface scratches and surface wear from the bottom rim that are present are removed, and the interior and exterior are completely cleaned in a super hot dishwasher.
+Any surface scratches and surface wear from the bottom rim that are present are removed, and the interior and exterior are thoroughly cleaned.